McNepp/QApplicationContext/README.md

 2. The order of registrations has been switched: now, the dependent service `PropSummary` is registered before the services it depends on.
 This was done to demonstrate that **the order of registrations is actually completely irrelevant**!
 `QApplicationContext` figures out automatically what the correct order must be.

+## Externalized Configuration

+In the above example, we were configuring the Url with a String-literal in the code.
+This is less than optimal, as we usually want to be able to change such configuration-values without re-compiling the program.
+This is made possible with so-called *placeholders* in the configured values:
+A placeholder embedded in `${   }` will be resolved by the QApplicationContext using Qt's `QSettings` class.
+You simply register one or more instances of `QSettings` with the context, using `QApplicationContext::registerObject()`.
+This is what it looks like if you out-source the "url" configuration-value into an external configuration-file:

+    context -> registerObject(new QSettings{"application.ini", QSettings::IniFormat, context});

+    context -> registerService<Service<PropFetcher,RestPropFetcher>,QNetworkAccessManager("hamburgWeather", {{"url", "${hamburgWeatherUrl}"}});
+    context -> registerService<Service<PropFetcher,RestPropFetcher>,QNetworkAccessManager("bearlinWeather", {{"url", "${hamburgBerlinUrl}"}});

+You could even improve on this by re-factoring the common part of the Url into its own configuration-value:

+    context -> registerService<Service<PropFetcher,RestPropFetcher>,QNetworkAccessManager("hamburgWeather", {{"url", "${weatherUrl}${hamburgStationId}"}});
+    context -> registerService<Service<PropFetcher,RestPropFetcher>,QNetworkAccessManager("bearlinWeather", {{"url", "${weatherUrl}${berlinStationId}"}});